-- shall be included in the modules for key populations and vulnerable 1 - 2 communities. - 3 All teachers and instructors to be assigned to handle these learning modules - 4 shall be required to undergo seminars or trainings on HIV and aids prevention - 5 that shall be supervised by the PNAC in coordination with concerned agencies. - 6 SEC.
-11. HIV and AIDS Education in the Workplace. - All public and private - 7 employees, workers, managers, and supervisors, including members of the - Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP), 8 - 9 shall be regularly provided with standardized basic information and instruction - on HIV and AIDS, including topics on confidentiality in the workplace and the 10 - 11 workplace and reduction or elimination of stigma and discrimination.
-The - DOLE, CSC, AFP, and PNP shall implement this provision.
-12 - SEC.
-12. HIV and AIDS Education for Filipinos Going Abroad.
-The PNAC, 13 - 14 in coordination with the DFA, DOLE, Overseas Workers Welfare Administration - (OWWA) and Commission on Filipinos Overseas (CFO), shall ensure that all 15 - overseas Filipino workers, including diplomatic, military, trade, labor officials, 16 - personnel, and their families to be assigned overseas, shall undergo or attend a 17 - seminar on HIV and AIDS and shall be provided with information on how to 18 - access on-site HIV-related services and facilities before certification for 19 - 20 overseas assignment. - SEC.
-13. HIV and AIDS Information for Tourists and Transients. -21 - 22 Educational materials on the cause, models of transmission, prevention, and - 23 consequences of HIV infection and list of HIV counseling and testing facilities - 24 shall be adequately provided at all international and local ports of entry and - 25 exit.
-The Department of Tourism (DOT), DFA, Department of Transportation - and Communication (DOTC) and Bureau of Quarantine (BOQ), in coordination 26 - 27 with the PNAC and stakeholders in the tourism industry, shall lead the - implementation of this Section.
-28 - SEC.
-14. HIV and AIDS Education in Communities.
-Local Government 29 - Units (LGUs), through the Local HIV and AIDS Council (LAC) or the Local 30 - Health Boards, and in coordination with the PNAC, the DILG, and league of 32 Local Governments, shall implement a locally-based multi-sectoral response to - 33 - HIV and AIDS through various channels on evidence-based, gender-responsive, - 34 age-appropriate, and human rights-oriented prevention tools to stop the spread - of HIV.
-35
+All teachers and instructors to be assigned to handle these learning modules shall be required to undergo seminars or trainings on HIV and AIDS prevention that shall be supervised by the PNAC in coordination with concerned agencies.

+SEC.
+11. HIV and AIDS Education in the Workplace. - All public and private employees, workers, managers, and supervisors, including members of the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP) shall be regularly provided with standardized basic information and instruction on HIV and AIDS, including topics on confidentiality in the workplace and reduction or elimination of stigma and discrimination.
+The DOLE, CSC, AFP and PNP shall implement this provision.

+SEC.
+12. HIV and AIDS Education for Filipinos Going Abroad. - The PNAC, in coordination with the DFA, DOLE, Overseas Workers Welfare Administration (OWWA)

+and Commission on Filipinos Overseas (CFO) shall ensure that all overseas Filipino workers, including diplomatic, military, trade, labor officials, personnel and their families to be assigned overseas, shall undergo or attend a seminar on HIV and AIDS and shall be provided with information on how to access on-site HIV-related services and facilities before certification for overseas assignment.

+SEC.
+13. HIV and AIDS Information for Tourists and Transients. - Educational materials on the cause, modes of transmission, prevention, and consequences of HIV infection and list of HIV counselling and testing facilities shall be adequately provide at all international and local ports of entry and exit.
+The Department of Tourism (DOT), DFA, Department of Transportation and Communication (DOTC) and Bureau of Quarantine (BOQ), in coordination with the PNAC and stakeholders in the tourism industry, shall lead the implementation of this Section.

+SEC.
+14. HIV and AIDS Education in Communities. - Local Government Units (LGUs), tough the Local HIV and AIDS Council (LAC) or the Local Health Boards, and in coordination with the PNAC, the DILG, and league of Local Governments, shall implement a locally-based multi-sectoral response to HIV and AIDS through various channels on evidence-based, gender-responsive, age-appropriate, and human rights-oriented prevention tools to stop the spread of HIV.

-- For these purposes, the LGUs and other concerned agencies are hereby 36 - authorized to utilize the Gender and Development (GAD) funds and other 37 - sources for HIV and AIDS education in communities.
-38 - In coordination with the DSWD, LGUs shall also conduct age-appropriate HIV 39 - 40 and AIDS education for out-of-school youths. - SEC.
-15. HIV and AIDS Education for Key Populations and Vulnerable 41 - 42 Communities. - To ensure that HIV services reach key populations, the state, - through the PNAC and In collaboration with CSOs, shall support and provide 43 - funding for HIV and AIDS education programs, such as peer education, 44 - outreach activities, and community-based research.
-The DOH, in coordination 45 - with appropriate agencies and the PNAC, shall craft the guidelines and 46 - standardized information message for peer education and outreach activities 47 - 48 which be undertaken in various settings including laboratory-based activities.
+For these purposes, the LGUs and other concerned agencies are hereby authorized to utilize the Gender and Development (GAD) funds and other sources for HIV and AIDS education in communities.

+In coordination with the DSWD, LGUs shall also conduct age-appropriate HIV and AIDS education for out-of-school youths.

+SEC.
+15. HIV and AIDS Education for Key Populations and Vulnerable Communities. - To ensure that HIV services reach key populations, the State, through PNAC and in collaboration with CSOs, shall support and provide funding for HIV and AIDS education programs, such as poor education, outreach activities, and community-based research.
+The DOH, in coordination with appropriate agencies and the PNAC shall craft the guidelines and standardized information messes for peer education and outreach activities which may be undertaken in various settings including laboratory-based activities.